Skip to main content

 • Manage Multiple Keys: Generate and manage up to 5 API keys.

-• Assign Descriptive Names: Assign meaningful names to your API keys to easily distinguish their purposes, such as testing or production environments.
+• Assign Descriptive Names: Name your API keys by purpose, such as staging or production.

 • Manage Key Status: